 NIAB also runs training courses for company personnel involved in seed certification and administration.

 Throughout the year there are various closing dates for the receipt of samples and documentation.
 NIAB produces regular seed certification updates giving timely reminders and information about any changes to procedures - recent copies are available here.

-Certification data is available from the NIAB TAG Network via our Seedstats journal and Seed Production booklet.
+Certification data is available from the NIAB TAG Network membership service via our Seedstats journal and Seed Production booklet.